 “I had my start as a union apprentice, fresh out of college with a BA in English from the UW, and I had no idea at the time how much this formal training would benefit me over the years.
 We covered all aspects of building through planned segments, and I learned everything from safe building practices to stick framing a roof during that time.
 Meanwhile, on the job, I had the privilege of working with master craftsmen, the kind who were multi-generational and salty (and yes, one of them worked on Benaroya because his grandpa built Carnegie).
 These workers were efficient, professional, and incredibly systematic.
 I emulate them in every way I can.

 Amid my dabbling in the construction arts, I also explored my literary thirsts.
 I took a break while I pursued my MFA in Creative Writing at University of Arizona.
 After graduation I returned to Seattle and engaged residential work as a lead carpenter for RW Anderson and, several years later, JAS Design Build.
 It became simultaneously clear that 1) I would not make a living from writing, and 2) I truly enjoyed the structural arts.

 This should have come as no surprise to me; I myself lay claim to a kind of heritage.
-My grandfather, Benjamin S. Notkin (see photo on the right), founded the local Notkin Engineers (who, incidentally, helped engineer Benaroya) as well as Notkin Hawaii Inc. I am the nephew of four engineers and the son of one.
+My grandfather, Benjamin S. Notkin (see photo on the right), co-founded (with his uncle, James B.) the local Notkin Engineers (who, incidentally, helped engineer Benaroya) as well as Notkin Hawaii Inc. I am the nephew of four engineers and the son of one.
 It’s possible that only building would satisfy these disparate claims on my attention.
 So while my novel gets dusty somewhere beneath stacks of plans (not really—it’s on my computer), I measure out my days in lineal feet and square footage costs.
 And like my Benaroya-building friend, I do so with pride."